Manitou Springs, Colorado

-Retirees Find Harmony and a Gentle Soul in the Touristy, Friendly, Quirky, Authentic Victorian Mountain Town of Manitou Springs, Colorado
+Retirees Find Harmony and a Gentle Soul in the Touristy, Quirky Victorian Mountain Town of Manitou Springs, Colorado

 Cost of Living: Above the National Average

 Forty-two percent of the population is age 45 or better.
-Politically, residents lean to the right.
+Politics are split down the middle.
 Forty percent of locals have at least a four year college degree.
-Manitou has grown by 18% within the last couple of decades, and racial diversity is minimal.
-The cost of living is 22% above the national average, and the crime rate meets the national average.
+Manitou has grown by 6% within the last decade, and racial diversity is minimal.
+The cost of living is 32% above the national average, and the crime rate meets the national average.

-The median single family home price is $360,000, and no cookie cutter, tract housing is here.
+The median single family home price is $550,000, reflecting a 2% decrease from a year ago, and no cookie cutter, tract housing is here.
 Many residences, some restored and others needing a little TLC, date from the late-1800s and early-1900s.
 Most are in close proximity to one another on narrow, steep streets that radiate from the main road.
 Dwellings outside of town, which are mostly expensive chalets and large custom homes, often come with mountain acreage.
 Apartments are not plentiful, but a few single family homes are for lease.

 Colorado is considered tax friendly for retirees.
 For people age 55 to 64, $20,000 of retirement income, including Social Security, is exempt from state income tax.
 People age 65 and better may exempt $24,000.
-Real estate taxes are assessed on 9.13% of a property's fair market value, and for people age 65 or better who have lived in their residence for 10 years or more, 50% (up to a maximum reduction of $200,000) of their primary residence's value is exempt from taxation.
-The annual taxes on a $360,000 Manitou home are approximately $2,160.
-The state income tax is a flat 4.63%, and the state sales tax is 2.9% (food for home consumption is exempt).
+When it comes to property taxes, for people age 65 or better who have lived in their primary residence for 10 years or more, up to 50% of the first $200,000 in actual home valuation is exempt from taxation.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Manitou is .45%.
+The annual taxes on a $550,000 home are approximately $2,475, without a homestead exemption.
+The combined sales tax is

 Manitou also has lots of little nooks and crannies with cute restaurants and odd shops, making strolling around town always a treat.
+There are eight mineral springs fountains around town, and the water is free to taste.
 Most shopping is of the touristy boutique variety, but there are grocery stores and large supermarkets on the road to Colorado Springs.
 Once in Colorado Springs, indoor malls, theaters, art centers, colleges, box stores, restaurants, museums and the like are plentiful.

 Mountain Metro is the public bus system, and it has a shuttle from Manitou into Colorado Springs (with connections to Denver).
-The regular fare is $1.75, but adults age 60 and better ride for $.85.
 Members of the Senior Ambassador Program are on hand to help anyone age 50 or older learn the bus system.
 The nearest international airport, Denver International Airport, is 65 miles to the northeast.

 Manitou does not have its own hospital, but Colorado Springs has two, University of Colorado Memorial Hospital and Centura Health Penrose St. Francis Hospital (which has two campuses).
 Memorial is a Level II Trauma Center and has won national recognition for its cardiac care.
 Penrose is also a Level II Trauma Center, and it has been named a Distinguished Hospital for clinical excellence.
 Both hospitals accept Medicare and Medicaid patients, and both are accredited by the Joint Commission.
 Denver has an extensive array of medical facilities if needed.
 For military retirees, Colorado Springs has a VA clinic, but the nearest VA hospital is in Denver.